 On July 1, House Representative John Garamendi (D-CA) reintroduced the Fair COLA for Seniors Act, or H.R.4315.

-The bill titled “Fair COLA for Seniors Act of 2021” would require the Consumer Price Index for the Elderly (CPI-E) to calculate what could be described as a fair Social Security cost-of-living adjustment for the 69 million Americans receiving SSI benefits.
+The bill titled “Fair COLA for Seniors Act of 2021” would require the Consumer Price Index for the Elderly (CPI-E) to calculate what could be described as a fair Social Security cost-of-living adjustment for the 69 million Americans receiving Social Security benefits.

 The bill’s goal is simple: abolish the current COLA calculation formula and mandate the use of an “experimental” formula, the CPI-E, or the Consumer Price Index for the Elderly.